derektypist/image-viewer/README.md

 This project uses the technologies of HTML5, CSS3, Bootstrap 5.0.0-beta3, JavaScript, jQuery 3.5.1, Font Awesome 5.15.2 and Google Fonts.

 JavaScript is used to manipulate Object Arrays and String Arrays.

+## Testing

+Ensure all user stories have been met.

+## Deployment

+This project to be deployed on GitHub Pages at the main branch.